stolostron/rhacm-docs/install/system_reqs.md

 {:child: .link .ulchildlink}
 {:childlinks: .ullinks}

-# Hardware requirements and recommendations
+# System requirements and recommendations

 Before you install the Red Hat Advanced Cluster Management for Kubernetes, review the system requirements.
 {:shortdesc}